wso2/docs-choreo-dev/en/docs/tutorials/create-your-first-rest-api-proxy.md

 6. Replace `consumer-key` and `consumer-secret` with the consumer key and the consumer secret you generated in the API Developer Portal to generate an access token.

-Now, let's try out the REST API proxy we created by invoking a resource.
+Now, let's try out the REST API proxy you created by invoking a resource.

 #### Step 5.4.2; Invoke the REST API Proxy